+This document describes how to work with chart legends.
 The legend looks like a table positioned beneath the graph.
-It has one column of colored dots, a variable number of data columns, and a Value column.
+It has one column of colored dots, a configurable number of data columns, and a Value column.
 The following screenshot shows a chart with a legend:

 The column of colored dots keys the lines in the graph to the rows in the legend.
 The Value column displays the values for the metric being charted, and other columns show the values of chosen metric or resource labels.
 The dashed bar on the chart indicates the time for which values are displayed.

 You can show or hide the legends of all charts on a dashboard or of each chart individually:

 - To show or hide the legends of every chart in a dashboard, in the dashboard toolbar, click settings Settings and then select Show all legends or Hide all legends.

 To show or hide the legend of a particular chart, in the chart toolbar, click legend_toggle Toggle Legend .